RiyaDevelops/git-github-notes/README.md

  ### 13. ### Committing our Files
-- moving from staging to commiting files
+- moving from staging to committing files
 - Adding commits keeps track of our progress and changes, as we work
-- In Git each commit is seen as a snaphot of our project.
+- In Git each commit is seen as a snapshot of our project.
 We can use these snapshots to revert to earlier versions when we need to.

 ```bash
 git commit -m "message"